albanpuech/risky-biscuits-project/README.md

 ## 🍻 Climate and styles of beers

 Having unraveled the preliminary layers of our investigation into the impact of climate trends on beer reviews, we now pivot our analytical lens towards the intricate world of beer types.
-The initial exploration revealed a fascinating tapestry of how overall ratings, taste, aroma, appearance, and smell are influenced by varying climatic conditions.
-However, understanding the nuanced relationship between climate and beer preference necessitates a deeper dive into the categorical realm of beers.
-Do users from certain climates thrive on certain styles of beers, reflecting a harmonious marriage of flavour profiles and atmospheric conditions?
+The initial exploration revealed how overall, taste, aroma, appearance, and palate ratings are influenced by varying climatic conditions.
+However, understanding the nuanced relationship between climate and beer preference necessitates a deeper dive into the categories of beers.
+Do users from certain climates thrive on certain styles of beers?

 ### Making the beer type mapping